ggallohernandez/part-unlimited-local/README.md

 Welcome!
 This is a demo project designed for QVentus.
 This app is built using Docker Compose, and runs on Django, Postgres, and Nginx.

 To get started with this demo, follow the installation instructions in the next section.
-I hope you find it interesting!
+I hope you find it of interest!

 ## Installation